Trade preference agreements: import and export

 - South Africa

-- Turkey - you can find details of EC preferences for trade with Turkey in Notice 812
+- Turkey - you can find details of EU preferences for trade with Turkey in Notice 812

-You can find a more complete list of countries - and the preferences that apply - in Volume 1 Part 7 of the HMRC printed Tariff.
+You can find a more complete list of countries - and the preferences that apply - in Volume 1 Part 7 of the HM Revenue and Customs (HMRC) printed Tariff.
 However, if your business requires that you keep abreast of detailed changes on an EPA, country-by-country or product-by-product basis, you are advised to check the list of Customs Information Papers.

 Preferences with these countries are normally part of bilateral treaties - the individual treaties with each of these countries.